Huy-techSw/Huy-techSw/README.md

 ## Hi there 👋

+Welcome to my GitHub profile!
+Here's a little bit about me:
 🌱 I’m currently learning FPT University
 👯 I’m looking to collaborate on github
 🤔 I’m looking for help with code!

 <!--